Contacts

 3. A recent color photograph that meets the photo requirements for a Schengen visa.

-7. If retired, a pension certificate copy.
+7. If retired, a pension certificate copy is needed to provide.

 8. For self-employed individuals, confirmation of commercial activity, tax documents, and a bank statement for the last three months may be required.

-9. Proof of financial stability can include a salary certificate from your employer or a bank statement for the last three months.
+9. Confirmation of financial stability can include a salary certificate from your employer or a bank statement for the last three months.
 For unemployed applicants, a sponsorship letter from a parent or partner plus proof of their financial stability is needed.
 Each applicant should confirm they have at least 95 euros for each day of hotel stay, and at least 45 euros per day for homestays.

 10. For minors, a copy of their birth certificate and a notarized consent letter from the parent(s) is required.
-If the child is travelling alone or with one parent, a notarized consent letter from the non-travelling parent is needed.
+If the child is traveling alone or with one parent, a notarized consent letter from the non-traveling parent is needed.
 If the parent(s) have a valid Schengen visa, a copy is needed.
 A sponsorship letter from parents to cover the child's expenses during the trip may also be required.

 11. All foreign applicants must provide a document confirming their right to stay in the country, such as a residence permit, long-term visa, or registration document, valid for at least three months after returning from the Schengen area.